- Prerequisites

 There are a few steps to running data analysis – the first is to run a function called find_flies.m.
 This function takes in the settings file you created for the analysis and searches for all flies that should be included for that analysis, based on the determining metadata values you provided and the path to the experiment in the settings.
 We do this as a separate step so that if you have run more flies between the last time you ran this analysis and this time, the new flies will be included.
 Here’s an example:

-Find_flies(path to the settings file you just created);
+Find_flies(‘path to the settings file you just created’);

 This will update your settings file to contain paths to all the flies being analyzed.

-The second step is to run the file create_data_analysis_tool.m.
 This is not a regular script or function, so opening the file and hitting run in the MATLAB environment will not work.
 It is a class and when you run it, it creates an object.
 You should run it from the MATLAB command window.
 Here’s an example:

 da = create_data_analysis_tool('path to the settings file', '-group', '-hist', '-tsplot');

 The first input is the path to the settings file which you just created.
 This will tell the class what settings to use in the analysis.
-After this are multiple inputs, or flags, which tell the create_data_analysis_tool function what analysis to do.
-The currently accepted flags are as follows:
+After this are multiple inputs, or flags, which tell the create_data_analysis_tool

-• '-tsplot' – plot open loop timeseries data
+– plot open loop timeseries data'-clhist'

-• '-clhist' – plot closed loop histograms
+– plot closed loop histograms'-tcplot'

-• '-tcplot' – plot tuning curves
+– plot tuning curves'-posplot'

-• '-compplot' - plot comparison figures
+- plot comparison figures

 We ask you to pass in these flags in order to minimize the number of settings files you need to create.
-In this way, one settings file can contain the settings for all different types of analysis, but at any given time, if you only want to look at the timeseries plots, you can run an analysis with only the -tsplot flag passed in, and the software will then only pay attention to the settings required for timeseries plots.
-Or you can pass in all or most of the flags to do all your analyses at the same time.
+In this way, one settings file can contain the settings for all different types of analysis, but at any given time, if you only want to look at the timeseries plots, you can run an analysis with only the -tsplot

 Make sure not to leave out the apostrophes or the dash.
 Any subset of these flags can be passed in, in any order.
 They are not case-sensitive.

 When you run create_data_analysis_tool, you want to store it in a variable.
-In the example above, I called this variable da.
+In the example above, I called this variable da

 This in itself will not run the analysis.
 What it does is creates an object, da, with all of your settings stored in it and the options for whatever flags you passed in turned on.
 You can use this object to double check if everything is correct if you would like.
-For example, you could now type da.save_settings into the MATLAB command window to review your save settings.
-If you forgot to pass in a flag, you could say da.TC_plot_option = 1 to retroactively tell it you want to make tuning curves as well.
-If you forgot to update the colors of your timeseries plot, you could say da.timeseries_plot_settings.rep_colors = [0 0 0; 0 1 0; 0 0 1] and update them.
+For example, you could now type da.save_settings

 It is not likely you will want to update variables this way – it would be easier to create a new settings file.
 But when this tool needs to be called by other pieces of software, this system makes it much easier to automatically run the correct analysis without the software having to edit or create any files.

-Once you know there are no adjustments to be made, simply type in the command da.run_analysis, and this will start the analysis running.
+, and this will start the analysis running.
 Assuming no adjustments after creating your data analysis tool, the full process will look something like this:

 % If you are using the full version of the data analysis and are creating a new settings file, rather than using an existing one